Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 In this sense, performance measures how well we have achieved our goals (quality, technical, budgetary, schedule, requirement satisfaction).
 It is not strictly tied to the system’s performance (processing speed, throughput, capacity, load-bearing).

-As applied in Risk Management, risk items are characterized as a set of triplets made up of the following elements:
+As applied in Risk Management, risk items are characterised as a set of triplets made up of the following elements:

-- Examples of impacted objectives can be budget overruns, delayed schedules, poor system performance, financial loss, loss to competition, reputational loss, or non-compliance to regulatory mandates.
+• Examples of impacted objectives can be budget overruns, delayed schedules, poor system performance, financial loss, loss to competition, reputational loss, or non-compliance with regulatory mandates.

-- The likelihood of those scenarios occurring: this measure can be qualitative or quantitative.
+• The likelihood of these scenarios occurring can be measured qualitatively or quantitatively.

-- Suppose historical data or statistical models (for example, relating reliability, security, or capacity with independent variables such as hardware size, particular configuration or setup) exist.
+• Suppose historical data or statistical models (for example, relating reliability, security, or capacity to independent variables such as hardware size, specific configuration, or setup) exist.
 In that case, they can be used to derive a numerical measure of the likelihood provided that the conditions between the past and the present have not changed.

-- An online processing system can see its performance degraded by a percentage from zero to 100.
+• An online processing system can experience a degradation in performance ranging from 0% to 100%.
 A budget can be overrun by a certain amount.

-- On the other hand, the reputational damage incurred can be measured on a discreet scale of, for example, one to five.
+• On the other hand, the reputational damage incurred can be measured on a discrete scale of, for example, one to five.

 If any uncertainties exist, they are typically included when evaluating the likelihood of a scenario and its consequences by providing lower and upper bounds.